DeveloperChance/FiveM-LiveUnitMap/README.md

 ## Installation
 Installation is made easy with mostly drag and drop solutions with a few configuration edits.
-There are two options for storing unit data:
+There is currently only one option for storing unit data:
 1. Unit Data Stored Database (Recommended)
-2. Unit Data Stored in Local JSON (Method is Unsecure)

 ### Installation for Database Setup
-Not Currently Available

-### Installation for Local JSON
 Not Currently Available

 ## Usage
 #### Setting a Unit ID